mosesfuraha/kanban-project/README.md

 ## Testing

 Run `npm test` to execute the unit tests via Jest.
-Our test suite covers core functionality for tasks and boards, ensuring a stable application.
+Our test suite covers core functionality for tasks and boards, ensuring a stable application and total converage is 68.92%.

 ## Contributing